Home Running Blog Site Index Link To Us Contact Us

 Arm Curls

 Holding the bar with your palms away from your body, lift the bar to the starting position so that it is just above the height of your knees.
-Keeping your back straight and still and your legs straight, lift the bar so that it is around chest height.
-The only part of your body that should move during this exercise is from your elbows down to you hands.
+Keeping your back straight and still, and your legs straight, lift the bar so that it is around chest height.
+The only part of your body that should move during this exercise is from your elbows down to your hands.